asllop/OpenAVT-Docs/README.md

 <a name="kpi"></a>
 ## 5. KPIs

 In this section, we are going to expose general terms of how to calculate the most common audio-video KPIs using the OpenAVT data model.
-But not the exact practice of KPI calculation, because this is something that depends on the platform where our data is recorded.
-A query made for InfluxDB is different from a query for New Relic.
+But not the exact practice of KPI calculation, because this is something that depends on the platform where our data is recorded and explaining it goes beyond the purpose of the present document.

 ### 5.1 Start Time